amplience/dc-integration-middleware/docs/dev/modify-integration.md

 After your changes are complete, make a pull request to the main repository.

+With updates to existing codecs, you should ensure that you specify the server / cors support for the functionality

 ## Adding methods and types

 The focus of the `dc-integration-middleware` project is providing codecs that translate vendor specific methods and entities into ones that are the same for all vendors, to make it much easier to develop cross-vendor applications.
 It's for this reason that we suggest implementing a new method for _all_ vendors rather than any specific vendor.